 By contrast, LMS enables you to create content quickly and easily, and theoretically you could create as many training courses as you have employees.
 For example, the eLeaP system enables organizations to make up their own courses from their own files and training materials.
 This means that your organization doesn’t have to worry about searching for a training course that meets your needs; simply make one yourself!

 In this sense, LMS is an amazingly broad-based tool, not merely a cheaper way of delivering training courses.
 It delivers interactive content on a scale that needs to be experienced before one can truly understand its potential.
 Such are the advantages of an LMS system over classroom-based training that it’s hard to believe in this day and age that any organization, whether commercial or non-profit, couldn’t benefit from running their training through LMS systems.
+We know that software companies especially can benefit from training their customers on how to use their software products.
+Imagine software customer training delivered in lightning speed and affordably?

 This awesome article is brought to you by eLeaP.
 Get more ideas on learning management systems from eLeaP.